 There are two pre-set capacitors and two variable resistors all in a row which can be adjusted to help with these difficulties - this is covered in the Repairs & Servicing pages of the Sinclair section of the website.
 Click here for the specific link.

-Issue 3 boards were a complete redesign and have a much improved, lower power ULA which is self adjusting so the preset capacitors were not fitted.
+The issue 3 boards were a complete redesign and have a much improved, lower power ULA which is self adjusting, so the preset capacitors were not required.
 There was also an uprated speaker (!) to make the BEEP louder.

 This ULA upgrade caused significant compatibility problems as, to reduce power consumption, the value of some resistors was altered meaning a binary value on the EAR (mic in) socket previously present on Issue 1 & 2 Spectrums, was not present until the ULA had fully warmed up.
 The keyboard input port reads in this value as well as the keyboard bits, but lazy programmers were just checking for the value on the EAR socket.